 The need is clear.
 Huddle rooms create space in an open office for focused collaboration on a small, informal scale.
 In 2018, a study of over 1,000 participants from mid-to-enterprise-level businesses found that 93% agreed that open office environments required more huddle spaces.

-This frustration came in two main areas – ease of use, and technology fails like poor audio or video quality.
+This frustration came in two main areas – ease of use, and technology failures like poor audio or video quality.
 Understanding these frustrations and providing solutions is a great way for AV integrators to help clients manage their huddle spaces more effectively and make better use of them.